Application of large area SiPMs for the readout of a plastic scintillator based timing detector: Analysis and results

 \section{Analysis and results}

 Time responses of the SiPM arrays were calculated from registered waveforms in an offline analysis.
-A digital constant fraction discrimination (dCFD) technique was applied \cite{CFD}.
+A digital constant fraction discrimination (dCFD) technique was applied \cite{Delagnes:2016hdo}.
 In this approach the recorded waveforms were analyzed to find the signal height.
 An interval of the waveform before the signal was approximated by a constant to find the baseline.
 The time is defined by the crossing point of the interpolated digitized signal at the threshold which is a constant fraction of the pulse amplitude.
-The threshold scan results in the 8\% fraction which provides an optimal value for the time resolution.
+The results of the threshold scan defines the 8\% fraction as an optimal value for the time resolution.

 It was found that for the values of amplitude larger than 0.6~V a correlation of the time versus amplitude appeared.
 An example of the correlation plot is shown in Fig.\,\ref{fig:walk}.
 The dependence of time on amplitude was parametrized using a polynomial function and corrections were applied in the analysis on the event-by-event basis.
-This time-walk effect is significant for the interaction points located near to the bar ends where the number of detected photons is large.
+Corrections for this time-walk effect improve the time resolution of the 150 cm bar by about 7\% for the interaction points located near the arrays where the number of detected photons is large.
+The effect is reduced to 4\% for the center of the bar.